Venezuela: Sport

 The origins of baseball in Venezuela are unclear, although it is known that the sport was being played in the country by the late 19th century.
 In the early 20th century, North American immigrants who came to Venezuela to work in the nation's oil industry helped to popularize the sport in Venezuela.
 During the 1930s, baseball's popularity continued to rise in the country, leading to the foundation of the Venezuelan Professional Baseball League (LVBP) in 1945, and the sport would soon become the nation's most popular.

-The immense popularity of baseball in the country makes Venezuela a rarity among its South American neighbors—association football is the dominant sport in the continent.
+The popularity of baseball in the country makes Venezuela a rarity among its South American neighbors—association football is the dominant sport in the continent.
 However, football, as well as basketball, are among the more popular sports played in Venezuela.
 Venezuela hosted the 2012 Basketball World Olympic Qualifying Tournament and the 2013 FIBA Basketball Americas Championship, which took place in the Poliedro de Caracas.

 Although not as popular in Venezuela as the rest of South America, football, spearheaded by the Venezuela national football team is gaining popularity as well.
 The sport is also noted for having an increased focus during the World Cup.
-According to the CONMEBOL alphabetical rotation policy established in 2011, Venezuela is scheduled to host the Copa América every 40 years.
+Venezuela is scheduled to host the Copa América every 40 years.

 Venezuela is also home to former Formula 1 driver, Pastor Maldonado.
-At the 2012 Spanish Grand Prix, he claimed his first pole and victory, and became the first and only Venezuelan to have done so in Formula 1 history.
 Maldonado has increased the reception of Formula 1 in Venezuela, helping to popularize the sport in the country.

-In the 2012 Summer Olympics, Venezuelan Rubén Limardo won a gold medal in fencing.
+In the 2012 Summer Olympics, Rubén Limardo won a gold medal in fencing.

-In the Winter Sports, Cesar Baena had represented the country since 2008 in Nordic Skiing, making history in the continent when been the first South American skier ever compete in a FIS Cross Country Ski World Cup on Düsseldorf 2009.
+In the Winter Sports, Cesar Baena had represented the country since 2008 in Nordic Skiing, the first South American skier to compete in a FIS Cross Country Ski World Cup on Düsseldorf 2009.